vando026/ahri/README.md

 ## AHRI R library

-The `ahri` R library contains several functions for working with the Africa Health Research Institute (AHRI) datasets.
-Some useful functions include reading in the datasets, subsetting the data according to a list of arguments, adding standard variables, and calculating HIV incidence and other trends such as HIV prevalence and ART coverage.
+The `ahri` R library contains a family of functions for working with and analyzing the Africa Health Research Institute (AHRI) datasets.
+These functions can read in the AHRI datasets, write them to .Rda format, accept a list of arguments to standardize the analyses, subset and set the data, create or get variables, and calculate trends in HIV incidence and other epidemiological measures.

 The R code is at the development branch:
 <https://github.com/vando026/ahri_dev>.